crimx/observable-hooks/docs/guide/motivation.md

 # Motivation

-The main motivation of creating `observable-hooks` is that we want a simple, flexible, testable and performant solution to reuse complex async logic (e.g. animation and user interaction sequence) with the Component.
+The main motivation of creating `observable-hooks` is that we want a simple, flexible, testable and performant solution to reuse complex async logic (e.g. intricate animation and user interaction sequence) with the Component.

 ## Why RxJS in Hooks